snheffer/cramer-tersect/README.md

     instance details.

   - An incorrect URL/Filepath
+Establishment of the instance details can be achieved by modifying the instance's associated JavasScript Object file defining chromosome limits.
+A new instance object can also be generated with the FASTArename utility script in the
+/scripts application directory .

 **<span class="underline">When uploading a VCF file, the following error may appear: *“ERROR: Gzipped VCF files must be accompanied by a .tbi index file”</span>***

-This error means that the VCF file is not properly compressed.
+This error means that the VCF file is not properly compressed or missing a Tabix index file.
+This can be rectified by compressing the VCF file with bgzip (NOT gzip), and running "tabix <filename.vcf(.gz)>"

 **<span class="underline">In the genome browser page a warning may appear after you perform the drag and drop operation: *“Data for this